 4. Climb Taraw Cliff for best view of El Nido

 Don’t tell anyone in El Nido you are about to do this.
 Due to some serious accidents there are not many people who will encourage your plans to climb Taraw Cliff.
 But this risky climb will give you the best view of El Nido.
 It takes an hour to reach the top of Taraw Cliff.
 There is also a safer option nowadays, not so high up but still good views.
+And I tell you up here you have the most amazing view over El Nido plus you have a really good 4G connection to do an Instagram Live video.
+Unfortunately I did not save my video.

 5. Visit Nacpan Beach